-In 2013, after 12 months of research, professional development and consultation, our school community published our current Homework Position Paper (available via our school website at ... http://www.stcolumbaswilston.gld.edu.au/About%20Us/School%20Policies/Pages/Homework-Policy.aspx
+In 2019, after 12 months of research, professional development and consultation, our school community launched our most recent Homework Position (available via our school website).

-The position paper acknowledges that homework is an integral part of teaching and learning at St Columba's School.
+The position statement acknowledges that homework is an integral part of teaching and learning at St Columba's School.
 As with any instruction strategy, homework brings with it the hope of improving student learning.
 To this end, the St Columba's community have developed a set of guiding principles for homework, supported by research and which focus on quality, management and communication.
 Our homework position paper also acknowledges the responsibilities of school leadership, teachers, students, parents and carers in maximising the effectiveness of Homework.

 Examples of the types of homework which students may engage in revolve around practice exercises, preparatory work and extension assignments.

-Guidelines for levels of homework for different age groups Prep Year Generally students will not be set homework Years 1, 2, 3 Could be up to, but generally not more than an hour each week - eg. daily reading, conversations eg what is happening at school, writing, preparation for oral presentations Years 4 and 5 Could be up to, but generally not more than 3 hours each week Year 6 Could be up to, but generally not more than 4 hours each week
+Guidelines for levels of homework for different age groups Prep Year Generally students will not be set homework Years 1 - 2 Could be up to, but generally not more than an hour each week Years 3 - 6 Could be up to, but generally not more than 1.5 - 3 hours each week